“How much should we pay a grant writer?”

 Template Creation – Save time and money by working with the pros at Funding For Good to craft a grant template customized to your program, project, or organization.
 Templates ensure that you are prepared to submit quality proposals.
 The basic elements of most grant applications are incorporated into each final product.

 This service is perfect for organizations that want hire a professional grant writer but want to avoid the hefty fees associated with individual grants.
 We walk you through the process so you gain valuable skills in grant writing.
 At the end, you walk away with a product that you can use for numerous submissions.
 This is not project design, rather a “word-smithed” final product to be used for competitive proposals once a completed project design has been established.
-Click here to request your assessment call and start the process.

 Project/Program Design – A well-executed program design is the most important component of a competitive grant proposal.
 Our experts walk you through the program design process to ensure you have addressed key questions, budgeting, and program impact goals.
 A well-designed program raises more money.
 It is also a resource to leverage diverse community partnerships and enhance capacity building opportunities and community impact.

 Program/Project design services begin with the completion of a needs assessment.
 Then there is a one-page program/project abstract.
 Lastly, there is the creation of a comprehensive program/project description that will guide messaging, marketing, and fundraising.
 This is not template creation but is an essential first step to the template creation process.
-Click here to request your assessment call and start the process.

 Document Review Services – Messaging is critical to building a fully-funded organization.

 Your mission must be stellar and your vision amazing in order to captivate the community and potential donors.
 That’s a lot of pressure.
 Worrying about your writing expertise takes your focus away from more important tasks.
 Sign up for Monthly Document Reviews to have our 20+ years of experience on your team for less than $3,000 a year (no joke).
 It’s the most cost-effective way to make your documents shine and get closer to sustainable funding for good.
-Learn More Here

 It is always our hope at Funding For Good to provide you with resources to help grow your capacity for good.
 We don’t want to be your grant writer for life, but we do want to provide you with the services and education that will help you succeed and grow now while providing you with tools to sustain that growth in the future.